VertigoRay/LTEC5220.ray.pillers.us/_posts/2018-11-23-ad-assess-access-permission-issues.md

 <div id="adh2" class="startHidden">
 The account is locked out; likely from all the craziness they were experiencing/explaining.
-The learner should unlock it and offer further assistance.
+You should unlock it and offer further assistance.

 This can be evaluated automatically with this PowerShell script: